 Mostly by cutting out activities that aren't important to me.

 I feel high school students tend to focus too much on "local" changes (using Chrome productivity extensions, shaving time off X, etc.) than on "global" changes (dropping entire classes or commitments).
 It's not that local changes are bad, but you should usually consider global changes first before local changes (80-20 rule).
 Aggressively dropping classes and extracurriculars that aren't adding value to your life are good examples that I think people don't do enough.

 I took this to extreme measures in high school.
-As a senior I took a total of 2 HS classes (not AP) and spent on the order of 30 minutes on homework per week; as a result I had enough time to do math, write a geometry textbook, take graduate math classes, learn to play this piece, sleep a ton, AND play StarCraft.
+As a senior I took a total of 2 regular high-school classes and spent on the order of 30 minutes on homework per week; as a result I had enough time to do math, write a geometry textbook, take graduate math classes, learn to play this piece, sleep a ton, AND play StarCraft.
 While I don't encourage everyone to do this, I think it illustrates my point.

 In general, I think most high schoolers don't spend enough time thinking about exactly what's important to them; this is understandable, since it's an error of omission, and so you make such errors by default.
 It's especially bad in high school because high school gives you a very clear path of "this is what you should do" by having you go to class every weekday until 3PM, then assigning you the homework to do at home, and giving you letters of the alphabet which amount to obedience scores.
 But school is rarely optimized for the top students (even at magnet schools), which is why I had the guts to tear up my entire default schedule and replace it with the things I mentioned before.

 For those of you who were at Math Prize 2015, Victoria Xia made a somewhat similar point at this year's MPFG Alumni address, which you can watch here, 49:30 -- 55:30.

 I'm a high-school senior who is not eligible for MOP / IMO anymore.
 What should I work on now?